ShadrackAdwera/Docker/README.md

 - Named volumes persist data even when the container is removed

-### Bind Mounts
+### Bind Mounts and Named Volumes

 - Unlike named volumes which are only great for persisting data and not editable data, bind mounts are great for both persisting and edit data.
 A Bind Mount is your entire file / folder mounted inside the container as a volume.

 - You add a bind mount the same way a volume is added.
-Use the -v tag but before the path inside the container use the absolute path to the folder / file being mounted, before the path to the directory inside the container
+Use the -v tag but before the path inside the container use the absolute path to the folder / file being mounted, before the path to the directory inside the container.
+Another advantage is that when you change your file, you need not rebuild your image

-`docker run -p 3000:80 -d --rm --name my_container -v file_path:/app/file-path -v <absolute-path-to-your-folder>:/app image:tag`
+`docker run -p 3000:80 -d --rm --name my_container -v file_path:/app/file-path -v <absolute-path-to-your-folder>:/app -v app/node_modules image:tag`

+* The -v app/node_modules can also be used in the Dockerfile to prevent a rewrite of the files in the container by the bind-mount

 - Anyways, Clone the project, build your own container from the image, run the server on port 5000